-ON THIS PAGE: You will find out more about what factors increase the chance of this type of cancer.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+ON THIS PAGE: You will find out more about the factors that increase the chance of developing this type of cancer.
+To see other pages, use the menu.

 A risk factor is anything that increases a person’s chance of developing cancer.
 Although risk factors often influence the development of cancer, most do not directly cause cancer.
 Some people with several risk factors never develop cancer, while others with no known risk factors do.
 However, knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.

-The following factors may raise a person’s risk of developing Waldenström’s macroglobulinemia:
+The following factors may raise a person’s risk of developing Waldenstrom’s macroglobulinemia:

 Age.
-The risk of Waldenström’s macroglobulinemia increases with age.
+The risk of Waldenstrom’s macroglobulinemia increases with age.
 It occurs most commonly in people older than 60.

 Gender.
-Men are more likely to develop Waldenström’s macroglobulinemia than women.
+Men are more likely to develop Waldenstrom’s macroglobulinemia than women.

 Race.
-White people are more likely to develop Waldenström’s macroglobulinemia than black people.
+White people are more likely to develop Waldenstrom’s macroglobulinemia than black people.